VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Experiments

-\textbf{SE-CKNNA of latent representation reflects the representation quality in LDMs.} In Figure~\ref{fig:layerwise}a, we compare layer-wise CKNNA within generative models trained without explicit alignment.
-We find that VFM-VAE consistently achieves higher layer-wise CKNNA and superior generative performance.
-Moreover, although VFM-VAE performs slightly lower than VA-VAE at the early stages, it surpasses VA-VAE by a large margin in the later stages, leading to a higher average CKNNA overall.
-Its peak CKNNA reaches 0.52, exceeding the 0.50 reference level (computed between SigLIP2-Large and DINOv2-Giant), indicating that it inherits VFM properties more effectively.
-For the direct generation metric, VFM-VAE + LightningDiT achieves an FID of 3.80 at 64 epochs, significantly outperforming the VA-VAE baseline’s FID of 5.14 at the same diffusion training stage.

-\begin{summarybox} These results validate our hypothesis and demonstrate that SE-CKNNA effectively captures how tokenizer alignment contributes to improvements in generative modeling. \end{summarybox}
+\textbf{High-quality tokenizer representation facilitates diffusion representation learning.} Prior work such as REPA~\cite{repa}, REPA-E~\cite{repae}, and REG~\cite{reg} shows that layer-wise alignment with a VFM is closely tied to representation learning in diffusion models.
+Following this perspective, in \cref{fig:layerwise-compact} we compare the layer-wise CKNNA of diffusion models based on VFM-VAE, VA-VAE and SD-VAE, both trained without explicit alignment.
+The diffusion model based on VFM-VAE achieves higher average and peak CKNNA, surpassing its VA-VAE–based counterpart as training progresses.
+Its peak value reaches 0.52, above the 0.50 reference computed between SigLIP2-Large and DINOv2-Giant, indicating more effective inheritance of VFM feature structure.
+In terms of generation quality (~\cref{tab:vae_metrics}), LightningDiT trained with VFM-VAE attains a 3.80 FID at 64 epochs without classifier-free guidance (CFG)~\cite{cfg}, outperforming the VA-VAE–based model’s 5.14.
+These results answer the question raised at the end of the previous paragraph, showing diffusion models based on VFM-VAE develop stronger internal representations.

-\textbf{Joint tokenizer and diffusion alignment yields consistently high-quality representations.} Building on the strong results achieved without explicit alignment, we further explore combining VFM-VAE with alignment methods in diffusion models.
-As shown in Figure~\ref{fig:layerwise}, when paired with LightningDiT, shallow-layer alignment remains weak, with CKNNA showing little improvement in the early layers.
-The scores begin to rise rapidly only after the 12th layer, and by the 16th layer, the VFM-VAE system surpasses the VA-VAE baseline in alignment quality.
-Ideally, the model should maintain features well aligned with VFM throughout its depth.
-This raises a natural question: \textit{can we explicitly enforce VFM alignment in the shallow layers to ensure consistency across all depths?}
+\textbf{Synergistic benefits of dual-side alignment on tokenizer and diffusion.} Building on strong results without explicit alignment, we further explore the synergy between VFM-aligned tokenizers and diffusion models.
+As shown in \cref{fig:layerwise-compact}, when paired with LightningDiT, shallow-layer alignment remains weak, with limited early-layer CKNNA improvements; by the 16th layer, however, the VFM-VAE–based model surpasses the VA-VAE–based baseline in alignment quality.
+Ideally, a diffusion model should maintain high-quality representation throughout, raising the question: \textit{can shallow layers be explicitly aligned to ensure consistency across all depths?}